-That’s some pretty crazy return on your investment right there – if you’re not already using email marketing, you need to get started with that today.
+That’s some pretty crazy return on investment right there – if your clients are not already using email marketing, they need to get started with that today.

-But what if you’re already utilizing this effective marketing strategy and it’s just not working because people aren’t opening your emails?
+But what if they’re already utilizing this effective marketing strategy and it’s just not working because people aren’t opening their emails?

 Don’t fret – here are a few solid characteristics of emails that get opened time and time again.